 This reduce food waste advent calendar is a great way to try new ways to reduce waste in your kitchen.
-It was put together by dietitians and sustainability officers at South Warwichshire Foundation Trust and worth a go to help the environment. (reproduced with permission).
+It was put together by dietitians and sustainability officers at South Warwickshire Foundation Trust to help the environment. (reproduced with permission).

 Advent calendar links and more information on sustainable living.

-Here are some links to further information about the topics in the advent calender.
+Here are some links to further information about the topics in the advent calendar.

 - Using leftovers: https://www.lovefoodhatewaste.com/recipes and lunch recipes https://www.nhs.uk/change4life/recipes/healthier-lunchboxes